IBM/AI-on-Power-Level3/docs/support.md

 - Email: <a href="mailto:techzone.help@ibm.com" target="_blank">techzone.help@ibm.com</a>

-For issues related to specific steps found in the demonstration guide after the ITZ environment is provisioned, contact the authors:
+For issues related to specific steps found in the demonstration guide after the ITZ environment is provisioned, contact the author(s):

-- Email: <a href="mailto:deepakcshetty@in.ibm.com" target="_blank">deepakcshetty@in.ibm.com</a>
+- Email: <a href="mailto:deepakcshetty@in.ibm.com" target="_blank">Author</a>